Abyssal Expedition Guide

 Title quests require your Branch to be at a certain level.
 Acquiring better Titles a priority as they increase your maximum tile capacity and heroes slots.

 Acquiring titles grant you most of the rewards in this event.
-However, titles are also heavily tied to the progress of the event as shown in the following sections.
+However, titles are also heavily tied to the progress of the event.

 Push to rank up your Title as soon as possible as the benefits have a compounding effect on your progression.